 During the school year, parents may be asked to give permission for their child to go on a class field trip.
 A Permission to Participate in Field Trip form will be sent home for the legal guardian's signature before a student will be permitted to go on a field trip.
 Any student who has not returned the signed permission form will remain at school under the supervision of another classroom teacher.
 Students who demonstrate repeated or chronic misbehavior or earn an "F" in conduct will be required to have a parent chaperone on field trips.
-Parent can choose to ride the bus with the student and be transported by the parent.
+Parent can choose to ride the bus with the student if they have received mandatory volunteer training with the Board of Education.

-Field trips are for enrolled Richmond Hill K-8 students, not siblings that are younger and/or older.
-Siblings attending Richmond Hill K-8 are not allowed to go on field trips with a brother or sister in another class.
+Field trips are for enrolled Richmond Hill Elementary School students, not siblings that are younger and/or older.
+Siblings attending Richmond Hill Elementary School are not allowed to go on field trips with a brother or sister in another class.